 As a practicing podiatrist who recently graduated from residency, I was in your shoes not long ago and know the stress associated with studying for the APMLE board exams firsthand.

 First, start studying early on – there is A LOT of material to review.
 I started studying three months ahead of time which I found adequate.
-We had a month and a half off of classes before the exam to study.
+We had a month and a half off of classes before the exam to study for the APMLE.
 Many of my classmates used this time to go on vacations and then started studying only a week before the exam.
 They were much more stressed out and some of them did not pass the examination.

 Don’t Try to Memorize Every Single Fact